 Free Davison Chart Calculator

-Enter two sets of birth details to calculate the Davison relationship chart — the real birth chart of your relationship.
+Enter two sets of birth details to calculate the Davison relationship chart for the midpoint between the two births.

 What is a Davison relationship chart?

 A Davison chart (also called a Davison relationship chart) is a chart cast for the exact midpoint in time and space between two births.
-Unlike the composite chart, which averages planetary positions to create an abstract chart, the Davison chart represents a real moment in time at a real location.
-This makes it a valid chart for transits, progressions, and solar returns — you can track timing in the relationship just as you would for a person.
+Unlike the composite chart, which averages planetary positions to create an abstract chart, the Davison chart represents a real calculated moment and location.
+Many astrologers use that structure when they want to compare relationship themes with transits, progressions, or returns.

-The technique was developed by British astrologer Ronald C. Davison in the mid-20th century.
-The midpoint date is calculated by averaging the Julian Day Numbers of both births, the midpoint location is the geographic average of both birth places, and a full natal chart is cast for that derived moment and place.
-Our calculator uses NASA's ANISE toolkit for arc-second planetary precision.
+The technique was developed by British astrologer Ronald C. Davison in the 1970s.
+The midpoint date is calculated by averaging the Julian Day Numbers of both births, the midpoint location is the geographic average of both birthplaces, and a natal-style chart is cast for that derived moment and place.
+The result should be read as a relationship chart layer, not as proof of compatibility or fate.

 How the Davison chart differs from the composite chart

-The composite chart is built by averaging the positions of each planet in two natal charts — your Sun's longitude plus their Sun's longitude divided by two, and so on for every planet, angle, and point.
+The composite chart is built by averaging the positions of each planet in two natal charts: your Sun's longitude plus their Sun's longitude divided by two, and so on for every planet, angle, and point.
 The result is a mathematical abstraction: a chart that represents the relationship symbolically but does not correspond to any real moment in time or location in space.
-Because of this, a composite chart cannot technically receive transits or be progressed — it has no actual birth.
+Because of this, applying transits or progressions to a composite chart is debated among practitioners.

 The Davison chart solves this by identifying the actual midpoint moment between two births and casting a genuine natal chart for that time and place.
-Because it is a real chart, it supports transits, secondary progressions, and solar returns — making it a powerful tool for tracking the timing of events in the relationship itself.
-Astrologers often use both: the composite for its psychological portrait and the Davison for timing work.
+Because it is cast for a calculated time and location, many astrologers use it with transits, secondary progressions, and returns when reviewing relationship timing.
+Astrologers often use both: the composite for a symbolic portrait and the Davison for a time-and-space midpoint layer.
 Compare the two outputs side by side using our composite chart calculator, and read the full methodological breakdown in our Davison vs. composite chart guide.

 Key Davison chart placements to look for

-Because the Davison chart is a true natal chart, you read it the same way: start with the Sun for the relationship's core identity, the Moon for its emotional needs, and Venus and Mars for how attraction and desire operate between you.
-The Ascendant — when both birth times are exact — describes how the relationship presents itself to the world.
+Because the Davison chart is cast like a natal chart, many astrologers begin with the Sun as a core identity prompt, the Moon for emotional texture, and Venus and Mars for attraction, desire, and conflict style.
+The Ascendant, when both birth times are exact, describes how the relationship presents itself to the world.

-Pay special attention to planets in angular houses (1st, 4th, 7th, 10th), which dominate the relationship's expression.
-Saturn placements show where the relationship demands maturity and commitment.
-Jupiter shows where it expands easily and feels generous.
-The aspects table reveals whether the chart's energies flow smoothly (trines, sextiles) or create productive tension (squares, oppositions) that drives growth.
+Pay special attention to planets in angular houses (1st, 4th, 7th, 10th), which tend to stand out in chart interpretation.
+Saturn placements can show where the relationship asks for maturity and commitment.
+Jupiter can show where it expands more easily or feels generous.
+The aspects table helps you judge whether the chart's energies flow smoothly (trines, sextiles) or create productive tension (squares, oppositions) that drives growth.

 Frequently Asked Questions